 How colleges can make the hard conversation around money easier

-Brett Schraeder, Principal, Financial Aid Optimization
+Brett Schraeder, Managing Director, Financial Aid Optimization

 I’ve been working with financial aid offices for 26 years.
 They’re wonderful people, who genuinely want to help students who could otherwise not afford college.
 But they feel the specter of the federal government’s involvement always.
 Most of the language financial aid offices use is lifted from the federal handbook, and sometimes sounds like it comes from the IRS.
 It’s full of stark legal language.